 Maybe it’s an Only Child thing.
 Or maybe it’s a writer thing.
 It could be just an introvert thing.
 Whatever it is, I need my silence.

-Silence and solitude are a couple of the big things you give up as a mom.
+It’s one of the big things you give up as a mom.
 In a previous life, I could hear myself think.
-In my new life as a stay-at-home-mom, I’ve learned to operate my brain to the constant strain of crying, whining, singing, noisy toys and mommy, mommy, mommy, MOMMYYYY.
+In my new life as a parent, I’ve learned to operate my brain to the constant strain of crying, whining, singing, noisy toys and mommy, mommy, mommy, mommyyyyyyyyy.
 And I married a man who loves noise and crowds so he doesn’t really get it.
 I need silence to recharge.

 After coming home from a week-long business trip he offered to watch our son for the day so I could leave and go do what I wanted all day.
 I told him I’d rather they both leave me at the house alone, so I could just relax.
 I didn’t want to spend the day running around, visiting noisy places.
 I wanted to spend the day with Me.
 I also secretly enjoyed the idea of him taking our son around to the hardware store, out to eat alone, etc., and getting a little taste of what I deal with on a daily basis.
 I could barely contain my grin when he later recounted the major meltdown that occurred because the hardware store had a display of M&M’s as soon as you walk down the door.
 It still makes me giggle.